twofist/Fishing-System-VRChat-Udon/Assets/Fishing System/README.md

 Drag in as many "Fishing Rod" prefabs as you want in your world

-Give Water you want to be able to interact with the Fishing Rod the "WaterManager" Script
+Give Water you want to be able to interact with the Fishing Rod the "WaterManager" Script and assign "Water" layer

 Change the Fishes & Chances (if no chances then it will pick between randomly) to whatever you want